 This post may contain affiliate links.

-It’s been on my to-do list to turn one of my husband’s drawings into a stuffed animal, and this free stuffed robot pattern is based on his sketches.
-I combined a few sketches to create a pattern and brought the Love Bot Plush Robot pattern to life.
+It had been on my to-do list to turn one of my husband’s drawings into a stuffed animal, and this stuffed robot pattern is based on his sketches.
+I combined a few drawings to create an easy plush toy sewing pattern and brought the Love Bot Plush Robot sewing pattern to life.

-This free stuffed robot pattern can be made with any type of fabric.
-I prefer to use fleece as it’s very easy to work with, is slightly stretchable, and so soft.
+This stuffed robot pattern was written to be made with fleece fabric because it’s very easy to work with, is slightly stretchable, and so soft.
+This easy plush toy sewing pattern can be made with any fabric.
+Scratch and Stitch readers have made the Love Bot in many fabrics or combonations of fabrics.
 The pattern can be sewn by hand or with a machine.
 The Love Bot is stuffed with poly-fil.

 - fleece fabric in a variety of colors